CS 886: Topics in Language Models (Fall 24)

 • Collaboration: You can find your teammates' contact information in the shared email thread.
 Please collaborate and decide on the paper(s) you would like to present.
 While you are encouraged to choose from the list provided, you are also welcome to select other relevant papers as long as they align with the course topics.

 • Slides: Please work together to create a cohesive set of slides.
 Collaboration-friendly platforms such as Google Slides or Overleaf (with LaTeX Beamer) are recommended, but feel free to use any tool you're comfortable with.
 Please meet offline or virtually to ensure smooth coordination and preparation.
+If you are willing to share your slides, please upload them here.

 Presentation Grading Rubric